Fixing Jury Images

 Recent examples of artwork and booth images I've improved.
 In some cases I walk the artist through photographing their own work to get me a good enough image for my post processing to make it look as though it was professionally photographed.
 In other cases, I improve images provided by professional photographers.
 In all cases, the artist has a better chance of getting into the shows that they apply to.

-For most images I charge $20 per image.
-For images where the background is changed and shadowing added, the cost is $75 per image.
+For most images I charge $30 per image, 5 for $140.
+For images where the background is changed and shadowing added, the cost is $95 per image.
 Please call me in advance to discuss it so there is no confusion.
+Booth images are $175 if you send me the image, or $200 if I shoot it at a local art show.

 Additionally, check out examples of my jury slide photography